syedamaann/superposition-polysemanticity/README.md

 - Highlights polysemantic neurons (those that strongly contribute to multiple objects)
 - Demonstrates through animation how the same neurons participate in representing different objects
 - Progresses through multiple phases to build understanding of the concept
+- Features improved spacing and text placement to avoid overlapping elements
+- Includes detailed explanations of the concept being demonstrated

 ## How the Visualizations Work